FORTH-ICS-INSPIRE/artemis/README.md

 *DISCLAIMER: We do not own these images.
 All links to the respective project pages from where the logos were downloaded are contained in [this file](DEPENDENCIES-LICENSES.md), together with the respective licenses.
-The sole purpose of this section is to thank the open-source projects that enabled ARTEMIS with their APIs by making them as visible as possible.
+The sole purpose of this section is to thank the open-source software projects that enabled ARTEMIS with their functionality and APIs, by making them as visible as possible.
 The list of project logos is not exhaustive.
-Image copyrights are retained by the respective project(s).*
+Image copyrights are retained by the respective project copyright owners.*